Jake Burger Preview, Player Props: Marlins vs. Nationals

-The Miami Marlins, including Jake Burger (.415 on-base percentage in past 10 games, 110 points above season-long percentage), battle starter Jake Irvin and the Washington Nationals at LoanDepot park, Saturday at 4:10 PM ET.
+Jake Burger and his .439 on-base percentage over his past 10 games (132 points higher than his season-long percentage), will be in action for the Miami Marlins versus the Washington Nationals and Trevor Williams on August 27 at 1:40 PM ET.

 Jake Burger Game Info & Props vs. the Nationals